defeat the enemy, strongholds and spiritual warfare

 Podcast vs. YouTube: Multi-Passionate People Still Need to Choose One

-Gillian: Yes, I found with everything that I’ve done in my personal life and with my business whenever I try to start multiple things at once, they all fail.
+Gillian: Yes, I found that with everything that I’ve done in my personal life and with my business, whenever I try to start multiple things at once, they all fail.
 When I focus on one thing, even for a few months, and get it growing, there’s momentum.
 It will become successful, and then you can go and start something else.

 HOW GILLIAN CHOSE YOUTUBE AS HER LONG-FORM CONTENT METHOD

-Gillian: I wanted to teach people how to market their online businesses starting with their messaging and product offers.
+Gillian: I wanted to teach people how to market their online businesses, starting with their messaging and product offers.
 I wrote blogs on my website, but no one read them.
 I posted on Instagram and Facebook and saw no growth.
 With two likes here and five likes there, my audience technically wasn’t growing.

 I got a handful of new followers each month, but at that growth rate, I was going to be an old lady before this business made any money!
 Something had to change.